SytxLabs/NoAttack/README.md

 1. **Cloudflare API Errors:**
    - Ensure your API key and Zone IDs are correct in `config.yaml`.
    - Verify your internet connection.

+## Credits
+The idea for this project was inspired by [guidedhacking](https://github.com/guidedhacking/cfautouam).